AbolfazlGameMaker/MOOD-BOOK/README.md

   Commercial use, resale, rental, or redistribution without permission is strictly prohibited!
 </p>

-# Mood Book
+# MOOD-BOOK

 **What this program does:**
-Mood Book is a personal journaling application that analyzes user notes to determine their emotional state.
+MOOD-BOOK is a personal journaling application that analyzes user notes to determine their emotional state.
 It allows users to:

 - Write personal notes or diary entries